joshuam1008/media-analyzer/README.md

 <!-- CONTACT -->
 ## Contact

-For reporting a conduct issue, see the Enforcement sectiong of our [code of conduct](CODE_OF_CONDUCT.md)
+For reporting a conduct issue, see the Enforcement section of our [code of conduct](CODE_OF_CONDUCT.md)

 Project Link: [https://github.com/joshuam1008/media-analyzer](https://github.com/joshuam1008/media-analyzer)